 Don't end your night in a flash of light and a puff of smoke

 Pick items that are low fire risk and look for labels that state the product is ‘flame resistant’ or ‘fire resistant’.
-Avoid products that carry warnings such as ‘keep away from flame’ or ‘Warning!
+These items can still burn though, so take care to keep you and your little ones away from open heat sources - e.g. jack-o-lanterns, fireplaces, heaters and candles.
+Take extra care with products labelled ‘keep away from flame’ or ‘Warning!
 Keep away from fire’.

 More safety tips